-One of Brooklyn's premiere cultural destinations, "Target First Saturdays" at the Brooklyn Museum attract thousands of visitors who come for a free night out, to see the gallery exhibits, hear speakers and live music, watch free films, and participate in hands-on art activities.
+One of Brooklyn's premier cultural destinations, "Target First Saturdays" at the Brooklyn Museum attract thousands of visitors who come for a free night out, to see the gallery exhibits, hear speakers and live music, watch free films, and participate in hands-on art activities.
 Every First Saturday event is organized around a different — and always interesting — theme.
 It's a multi-event, family-friendly, six-hour extravaganza lasting from 5 P.M. until 11 P.M.
+And, it's free.

 You can make an evening of it; the museum's cafe serves delicious sandwiches, salads, and beverages, and visitors can buy both wine and beer at a cash bar.
 All galleries are open to the public.